Bhumika1903/YogaClassroom/README.md

 A Django React Application

-# This application is made in such a way that you dont need to compile react files in `frontend`, because django directly looking for `templates/frontend/index.html` HTML file, and all the neccesary javascript is pointing to this file.
+# This application is made in such a way that you dont need to compile react files in `frontend`, because django directly looking for the main `templates/frontend/index.html` HTML file, and all the neccesary javascript is pointing to this file.
 So just directly run `python manage.py runserver` after installing neccesary modules.

 ## Entity Relationship Diagram For YogaClasses